General Rules of Aquathlon

 Aquathlon is a multi-sport event that combines swimming and running, and it is gaining popularity around the world.
 It is recognized by the International Triathlon Union (ITU) as a discipline of triathlon, and it is often included as part of larger triathlon festivals or multi-sport events.
 Aquathlon is typically contested over short distances and is considered to be a good introduction to the sport of triathlon for beginners, as well as a way for more experienced athletes to improve their swim and run fitness.
 The winner of an aquathlon is the athlete who completes the swim and run in the shortest time, and athletes are usually ranked by their overall finishing time.
 Aquathlon events may also award prizes to the top finishers in specific age categories.

-Also Read All About Diving Rules
+Also Read General Rules of Paddleboarding

 Similar Posts